 The College will provide training to students regarding proper hand and respiratory hygiene, social distancing protocols, and personal protective equipment.
 In addition, faculty are encouraged to take advantage of opportunities to move instruction to outdoor space, wherever possible.

-Students who self-identify as vulnerable in light of the COVID-19 pandemic will receive academic guidance for course selection to ensure all courses are taken online; students registered with the Office of Disabilities will receive guidance and assistance through that office (See Reopening Plan, pp. 14-15; 36-37).
+Students who self-identify as vulnerable in light of the COVID-19 pandemic will receive academic guidance for course selection to ensure all courses are taken online; students registered with the Office of Disabilities will receive guidance and assistance through that office.

-During the pandemic, the College has provided support to its students in a variety of areas, providing services remotely in areas including financial support, advising, medical and mental health support; see https://www.york.cuny.edu/student for additional details.
-The College will continue to provide these supports in both remote and in person (by appointment) format in Fall 2022.
+During the pandemic, the College has provided support to its students in a variety of areas, providing services remotely in areas including financial support, advising, medical and mental health support; see the Resources For Students webpage for additional details.
+The College will continue to provide these supports in both remote and in-person (by appointment) format in Spring 2023.

 Employees are also strongly recommended to reach out to the University’s Employee Assistance Program (EAP) provider, CCA Inc., to seek assistance with any personal difficulties they are facing related to their return to in-person work.
 Information about CCA Inc. may be found in the CUNY Work/Life Program Brochure.

-The College will maintain many approaches to limit the spread of communicable disease in general, including COVID-19.
-These include regular and enhanced cleaning where appropriate, safe disinfection when necessary, improved ventilation and maintaining healthy facilities.
+The College will maintain many approaches to limit the spread of communicable diseases in general, including COVID-19.
+These include regular and enhanced cleaning where appropriate, safe disinfection when necessary, improved ventilation, and maintaining healthy facilities.

 Testing and Vaccination